silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

 A dynamic campaign engine & quick mission for IL-2 Sturmovik: Cliffs of Dover Blitz + DLC Release (Version 0.7.4)
 =============================================================================================================================
                                                                                                                    07/19/2025
-This is the silkyskyj version of IL2DCE.
+This is the silkysky version of IL2DCE.

 IL2DCE was created and released by the original author, Stefan Rothdach, in 2011 and has been customized since.
 I have forked the source code and customized it under the AGPL3.0 license terms, and am releasing it this time.